tufts-ai-robotics-group/NovelGridWorldsV2/docs/project_structure.md

 ## Action
 ### Actions
-The `Action` class specifies the preconditions and consequences of an action, depending on the type of the entity that's executing the action and the object that is acted upon.
+The `Action` class specifies the preconditions and consequences of an action, depending on the type of the entity that is executing the action and the object that is acted upon.

 ### ActionSets